bakpakin/Fennel/style.md

 ### Modules

 Avoid plurals in module names.
+Rationale: if modules can be plural or singular, that's one more thing to have to remember and one more thing you could get wrong.
+If they are always singular, it's easier to be consistent.

 Gather all your top-level `require` calls to the top of your file so dependencies can be seen at a glance.